Ahelsamahy/AFP1_project_Music/Requirement Specification.md

 # 7.Overview
-Goal of the project is to deliver a new of kind website that can connect between fans and their favorite artists to keep up with new interviews and exclusive behind the scenes with their latest videos. project will be devolved with HTML,CSS and bootstrap for front-end, for the back-end will be php
+Goal of the project is to deliver a new of kind website that can connect between fans and their favorite artists to keep up with new interviews and exclusive behind the scenes with their latest videos.

+project will be devolved with HTML,CSS and Bootstrap for front-end, for the back-end will be PHP with JavaScript.

+# 8. Glossary
+HTML: Hypertext Markup Language, the foundation of any website.

+CSS:  for describing the presentation of Web pages, including colors, layout, and fonts.

+JavaScript:  add dynamic behavior to the web page and special effects.

+Bootstrap: help in designing website faster and easier.
+It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation.

+PHP : to manage dynamic content, databases, session tracking, even build entire e-commerce sites